kcudding/ecotheory.github.io/teach/unstructured-stochasticity.md

 - *Example 2*: The expected sex ratio for a newborn is 50:50.
 When there are 3 new births, we cannot have 50% males and 50% females.
 Unbalanced sex ratio will influence future birth rate, especially in a small population.

 - *Example 3*: A death rate of 0.2 does not mean after a year an animal is 0.8 alive--it either survives or dies.
-When the population size is large, we may use the product of the total populatiom and a mean birth/death rate to estimate the number of births/deaths.
+When the population size is large, we may use the product of the total population and a mean birth/death rate to estimate the number of births/deaths.
 However, such estimation is not accurate when the population size is small (a difference of two deaths might not seem to be a big issue in a population of size 1000, but will be significant in a population of size 20).

 **Environmental stochasticity** often refers to temporal fluctuations in the probability of mortality and reproduction (Lande et al., 2003), which is often driven directly or indirectly by weather (e.g. unpredictable catastrophes).